 - establishments procuring for advanced therapy medicinal product (ATMP) manufacture.

-If you have any questions about the Directives, the consultation or the HTA guidance document please contact us either by email or by phone on 020 7269 1900.
+If you have any questions about the Directives,or the HTA guidance document please contact us either by email or by phone on 020 7269 1900.

-The HTA and DH would very much like to hear your views on the draft Regulations and our guidance.
-Once the consultation closes, we will work with DH to analyse your responses and review the draft Regulations.
+We are working with DH to analyse the consultation responses and review the draft Regulations.
 DH will make the final decision on the drafting of the amendment Regulations to be considered by Parliament.

 Following the review, DH will submit the Regulations for Parliamentary approval.
-We will keep you updated on the timetable for approval on our website.
+We will keep you updated on the timetable when further information is available.